Activity

 Tony Hsu

-Tony Hsu 12 days ago
+Tony Hsu about 2 months ago

 IDK why I forgot to mention this but I bought the macweb.app domain, set up a bunch of A and CNAME records and configured some Vercel config to finally get the root domain, subdomains, routing, env vars, OAuth clients, and everything else working with the new official domain.